meng1994412/CBIR/README.md

 # Content-Based Image Retrieval Syetem
 ## Project Objectives
-* Extract keypoint detectors and local invariant descriptors of each image in the dataset and store them in HDF5.
+* Extracted keypoint detectors and local invariant descriptors of each image in the dataset and stored them in HDF5.
-* Cluster the extracted features in HDF5 to form a codebook (resulting centroids of each clustered futures) and visualize each codeword (the centroid) inside the codebook.
+* Clustered the extracted features in HDF5 to form a codebook (resulting centroids of each clustered futures) and visualized each codeword (the centroid) inside the codebook.
-* Construct a bag-of-visual-words (BOVW) representation for each image by quantizing the associated feature vectors into histogram using the codebook created.
+* Constructed a bag-of-visual-words (BOVW) representation for each image by quantizing the associated feature vectors into histogram using the codebook created.
-* Accept a query image from the user, construct the BOVW representation for the query, and perform the actual search.
+* Accepted a query image from the user, constructed the BOVW representation for the query, and performed the actual search.
-* Implement term frequency-inverse document frequency and spatial verification to improve the accuracy of the system.
+* Implemented term frequency-inverse document frequency and spatial verification to improve the accuracy of the system.

 ## Software/Package Used
 * Python 3.5